EU regulators to rule on Delta, Virgin airline deal by June 20

+* Maxlinear- Exar must pay maxlinear termination fee of $24.8 million & reimburse maxlinear’s expenses up to $3 million upon termination of merger agreement

-BRUSSELS EU antitrust regulators will decide by June 20 whether to clear a bid by Delta Air Lines (DAL.N) for a 49 percent stake in Virgin Atlantic VA.UL, which would help Delta to better compete with rivals United Continental (UAL.N) and American Airlines.
+BRUSSELS May 16 EU antitrust regulators will decide by June 20 whether to clear a bid by Delta Air Lines for a 49 percent stake in Virgin Atlantic, which would help Delta to better compete with rivals United Continental and American Airlines.

 Delta unveiled the deal in December last year, which involves setting up a joint venture which will let the U.S. carrier and its British peer offer more flights at Heathrow, Europe's busiest airport.